8

 1

 • $\begingroup$ This works.
-Shame the Automatic option doesn't work given that it does for the built in ColorFunctions. $\endgroup$ Feb 14, 2014 at 3:34
+Shame the Automatic option doesn't work given that it does for the built in ColorFunctions. $\endgroup$ Commented Feb 14, 2014 at 3:34

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.